Luto/a

 The Disobediences

-Yet it's a forest which is fast disappearing to absolute indifference, especially compared to the emotion triggered by the Amazon Forest.
+It is a forest which is fast disappearing to absolute indifference, especially compared to the emotion triggered by the Amazon Forest.
 Only 8% of the surface which covered Brazil when the Portuguese invaded, remains.

 'Luto' in Portuguese means mourning.
 Mourning the loss of the forest, its teeming life and wild, creative biodiversity dying a slow death under the muted sound of rampant capitalism.